w3c/wai-website/pages/about/using-wai-material.md

 You may create a dubbed version in your language with the following conditions:
 1. You provide the entire video, including the ending with the link to w3.org/WAI
-3. You do an accurate transation.
+2. You do an accurate transation.
 If you would like to change the wording to be smoother in your langauge, you get it approved by W3C staff before recording.
-4. You maintian accessibility:
+3. You maintain accessibility:<br>
-   4.a.
+   a.
 You provide text subtitles/captions for your video.
+They may be "closed captions" that are only shown if turned on.<br>
-   4.b.
+   b.
 If the video has a descriped version, you also provide a translation of the described video.
-6. Optionally, you may include your organization and logo at the beginning and/or end, indicating that you are the translating organization.
-It must be clear that the video is from W3C WAI.
+4. Optionally, you may include your organization and logo at the beginning and/or end, indicating that you are the translating organization.
+It must be clear that the video is from W3C.
 You may _not_ include your logo throughout the video.
-7. You make the video available for others to use under a Creative Commons Attribution International License.
+5. You make the video available for others to use.
 This includes permission for W3C to put it on our website, YouTube channel, and other places.
-8. For the original video on the W3C website, you provide a text translation of the current English VTT file.
+6. For the original video on the W3C website, you provide a text translation of the current English VTT file.

 ## Let Us Know